-The smallest accumulated snowfall from 2016 to 2019 occurred in 2019, with only 125 mm falling by May 2019 (Figure 7).
+The smallest accumulated snowfall from 2016 to 2019 occurred in 2019, with only 125 mm falling by May (Figure 7).
 The particularly shallow snowpack provides less water storage availability and lower albedo values, which likely led to the earlier SGL detection in 2019 compared to the other warmer than average year of 2016.
 The later refreeze of SGLs in the previous summer may also have contributed to the earlier detection in 2019.
-At the end of August 2019, 21 mm of snowfall occurred, which started the new accumulation season earlier than in previous years (Figure 8).
-Visual analysis of Sentinel 2 data reveals that between August 30 and September 16th, 2019 there were very few melt ponds detected due to thick cloud cover.
-On September 20, 2019, there is evidence of fresh snowfall and very few pond outlines remaining, which agrees with the ERA5 analysis of snowfall towards the end of August and start of September.
+At the end of

+August, 21 mm of snowfall occurred, which started the new accumulation season earlier than in previous years (Figure 8).
+Between August 30th and September 16th there are very few melt ponds detected due to thick cloud cover (not shown).
+On September 20th, there is evidence of fresh snowfall and very few pond outlines remaining, providing further evidence for snowfall towards the end of August and start of September.